IBM/containerization-for-sap-s4hana/README.md

   $ oc adm policy add-scc-to-group anyuid "system:serviceaccounts:<ocp-project-name>"
   ```

-- The *SAP HANA* container mounts the database `data`- and
+- The SAP HANA container mounts the database `data/`- and
-  `log`-directories via NFS.
+  `log/`-directories via NFS.
 To allow NFS mounting for the container a
   service account with corresponding security context constraints
   (scc) is required.
 To create the service account proceed as follows: